Market Overview for Quarter 2, 2021

 |Property Type||Median sale price||Y-o-Y||Median sale price/sqft||Y-o-Y||Transactions|

-The median house sale price in Mott Haven in Quarter 1 was $337K, down 28% year-over-year.
-However, median condo prices in Mott Haven remained flat year-over-year at $510K.
-Median coop sale price in Mott Haven were $120K, a change of 331% year-over-year.
+The median house sale price in Mott Haven in Quarter 2 was $825K, up 36% year-over-year.
+However, median condo prices in Mott Haven remained flat year-over-year at $610K.
+There was no statistically significant data for median coop price activity for the period of Quarter 2 in Mott Haven.

 Fair use and redistribution